Danh-Lan/Machine-Learning-Face-Recognition/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-This project is part of the Machine Learning & Data Analytics course at INSA Lyon, instructed by Prof. Stefan Duffner.
+This project is a part of the Machine Learning & Data Analytics course at INSA Lyon, under the guidance of Prof. Stefan Duffner.